 The Premium plan is priced in the same structure as the Standard with one user paying $49.99 per month and teams with 1,000 or more users getting a discounted rate of $34.99 per month, per user.
 It contains all of the features of the Standard as well as automatic call recording, voicemail transcription, inbound caller ID and integrations with business tools like Salesforce and Zendesk.

 The Premium plan is the most comprehensive package for the lowest price that RingCentral offers and, therefore, is the best for a medium to large sized businesses that can take advantage of all the advanced features.
 This plan also supports up to 100 people in audio or video conference calls, which will be useful in supporting a larger remote workforce.

 RingCentral Setup & Ease of Use

-Getting started with RingCentral is pretty straightforward, and the process takes only a few minutes.
-It does have one of the most robust online portals of any virtual or VoIP phone provider so using the system can be a bit challenging at times.
+Getting started with RingCentral is straightforward, and the process takes only a few minutes.
+It does have one of the most robust online portals of any virtual or VoIP phone provider, so using the system can be a bit challenging at times.
 However, larger businesses with more complicated needs will be able to leverage all the features.
 The softphone app is a pleasure to use, and you can manage your entire account and change settings with the mobile app.